MyPureCloud/sitepiler/example/src/authoringdocs/codeFence.html.md

 ## Fence Options

 Use three backticks to open and close a fence.
-The opening colons support either a title or a JSON configuration object on the same line directly following the colons.
+The opening backticks support either a [language name](https://highlightjs.readthedocs.io/en/latest/css-classes-reference.html#language-names-and-aliases) or a JSON configuration object on the same line directly following the backticks.
 The following options are supported:

 | Option | Example | Description |
 |--------|---------|-------------|